kristovaher/Wave-Framework/readme.txt

 HELP AND DOCUMENTATION
 ----------------------

 Official documentation about how to set up a system and use the API, as well as tutorials are available under /doc/ directory.
-To read documentation, open /doc/start.htm file with a web browser.
-It is also possible to read the most recent documentation online at 'www.waveframework.com'.
+To read documentation, open /doc/index.htm file with a web browser.

 If you wish to participate in Wave Framework development and submit patches, fixes and new features, then it is recommended to do so through GitHub.